-With the team in Boston two weeks before the end of the season—and the White Sox’ clinching of the AL a mere formality—Chick Gandil made the first move to set a fix in motion.
+With the White Sox in Boston two weeks before the end of the season—and the team’s clinching of the AL a mere formality—Chick Gandil made the first move to set a fix in motion.
 He met up with Joseph “Sport” Sullivan, a bookmaker and gambler, and claimed that for $80,000 he could fix the World Series.
 Sullivan would view the payment as an investment; with inside knowledge of who would win, he could assuredly bet all the money he had on the underdog.

 Gandil immediately set out to ring in as many players as he could to go in on the fix.
 Cicotte, though initially uneasy about the idea, felt he had been shafted by Comiskey long enough.
 He was in.